Toyota-Connected-India/red-monkey/README.md

 - Good luck testing the resiliency of your microservices against Redis failures!

 ### Environment variables

+The docker environment variables can be configured in the `docker.env` file.

 1. `PROXY_PORT` is the proxy listener port through which the redis requests are proxied to the origin Redis server.
 The default port is `6350`.
 2. `REDIS_ADDRESS` is the address of the origin Redis server.